Green leaves casting shadows on a textured light-colored wall.

 As a user,

-I want to diagnose an unfamiliar plant pest/disease so that I can save my plant from dying.
+I want to diagnose an unfamiliar plant pest/disease so that I can save my plant from declining in health.

 My site map visually represents the applications' main screens with their responding features and functions.
 Creating a site map allowed me to decide where I would place each function within my project, including where the troubleshooting articles could be found, and where the plant care to-do list could be viewed.